 What is agranulocytosis?

-For granulocyte counts between 100 and 1500 per microliter, the term “granulocytopenia”, which means too few granulocytes, is used.
-The lower the granulocyte count and the longer it remains low, the greater the risk of developing a dangerous infection.
+For granulocyte (neutrophil) counts between 100 and 1500 per microliter of blood, the term “granulocytopenia” or “neutropenia” is used.
+This means that too few neutrophils are present.
+The lower the neutrophil count and the longer it remains low, the greater the risk of developing a dangerous infection.

 What are the symptoms of agranulocytosis?